-20 IMF World Economic Outlook projections (IMF numbers are based on calendar year); World Bank estimates that the FY2010 growth rate is likely to be 3% followed by 4% in FY2011, 4.2% in FY2012, and 4.4% in FY2013 [see World Bank (2010), Nepal Economic Update, South Asia Region Economic Policy and Poverty Team, Kathmandu, Nepal].
+19 IMF World Economic Outlook projections (IMF numbers are based on calendar year); World Bank estimates that the FY2010 growth rate is likely to be 3% followed by 4% in FY2011, 4.2% in FY2012, and 4.4% in FY2013 [see World Bank.
+2010].

-FIGURE 8.
-ECONOMIC GROWTH RATES IN NEPAL AND COMPARATOR COUNTRIES: ACTUAL: 1995-2009; PROJECTED: 2010-2015
+Figure 8.
+Economic growth rates in Nepal and comparator countries: Actual: 1995-2009; Projected: 2010-2015

 31. Overall government expenditures have increased following the crisis.
-Government expenditures as a share of GDP are projected to increase to 22.4% of GDP, up from about 17.2% of GDP in 2009.
+Government expenditures as a share of GDP are projected to increase to 22.4 percent of GDP, up from about 17.2 percent of GDP in 2009.
 Recent revenue administration reforms and strong customs and VAT collection efforts have led to an increase in the revenue share of GDP, although some of the increase has been the result of higher levels of grants (Figure 9).
-World Bank staff estimates indicate, however, that if the growth of remittances dips below 10% then this would adversely impact the government's ability to use revenues for current expenses and principal repayments.21 Public debt levels are projected to decline in the near- to medium-term, with the overall government deficit projected to remain in the 3% of GDP range.
-Overall, Nepal has had a medium-level of exposure to the inimical effects of the financial crisis, with a fairly limited amount of fiscal room available in the near- to medium-term for increasing spending on sectors such as health.22
+World Bank estimates indicate, however, that if the growth of remittances dips below 10 percent then this would adversely impact the government's ability to use revenues for current expenses and principal repayments.20 Public debt levels are projected to decline in the near- to medium-term, with the overall government deficit projected to remain in the 3 percent of GDP range.
+Overall, Nepal has had a medium-level of exposure to the inimical effects of the financial crisis, with a fairly limited amount of fiscal room available in the near- to medium-term for increasing spending on sectors such as health.21